May 07: Seagulls by Yoko Naito.

 Whilst the former details are a good way to gauge how likely the photo is to increase in value, you have to love the photo if you're going to hang it on your walls.

-If a print has an interesting history, for example, it's been used in an exhibition, published by a well-respected magazine (like our National Geographic Collection) or owned by a famous person, it makes it more attractive to an investor.
+If a print has an interesting history, for example, it's been used in an exhibition, published by a well-respected magazine or owned or taken by a famous person, it makes it more attractive to an investor.

 We'd also like to share with you the British Journal of Photography's Guide to Collecting Photography.
 You can download it by clicking the image below.